veri5/Grants-Program/applications/trust-protocol.md

 ### Team's experience

+---
 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.

 If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

+---
 ### Team Code Repos

 - https://github.com/veri5
 - https://github.com/veri5/trust-protocol

-Please also provide the GitHub accounts of all team members.
-If they contain no activity, references to projects hosted elsewhere or live are also fine.
+GitHub accounts of all team members.

 - https://github.com/drgorb
 - https://github.com/changobuitrago
 - https://github.com/mhrsntrk
 - https://github.com/ezequielaranda

-### Team LinkedIn Profiles (if available)
+### Team LinkedIn Profiles

 - https://www.linkedin.com/in/micha/
 - https://www.linkedin.com/in/changobuitrago/